Race Day Instructions

 White caps are available for those who are anxious about their swim; these will allow us to keep a closer eye on you!
-Please ask for a white cap at the registration desk in the community centre on event morning if you feel you need one.
+Please ask for a white cap at package pickup on event morning if you feel you need one.

 If, on the morning of the swim, you feel like it is not your day, you do not feel well, or you are uncomfortable with the conditions, we encourage you to consider safety first, and not do the swim.
 If you have any medical questions on event day morning, lifeguards are available to help.

-Have an “escape plan” of sorts if you start to struggle during the race.
-If you swallow water, or are coughing, or are anxious or panicky, stop swimming, roll onto your back to make breathing easier, hold on to your swim buddy and turn to face any swimmers that might be coming your way.
+Have an “escape plan” of sorts if you struggle during the race.
+If you swallow water, or are coughing, or are anxious or panicky, stop swimming, roll onto your back to make breathing easier, hold on to your Swim Buddy and turn to face any swimmers that might come your way.
 Take a break and work at calming your breathing down.
-Find a posture that you can practice before hand in safe conditions that you can you’re your “happy place”.
-If you can resume your swim do so at a pace that is comfortable and manageable, with stops as needed.
-If you are unable to proceed, wave to the nearest watercraft for assistance or alert your support paddler that you no longer wish to continue and have them alert a support motor boat to pick you up.
+Find a posture that you can practice beforehand in safe conditions that you can call your “happy place”.
+If you can resume your swim, do so at a pace that is comfortable and manageable, with stops as needed.
+If you cannot proceed, wave to the nearest watercraft for help or alert your support paddler that you no longer wish to continue and have them alert a support motor boat to pick you up.

 In order to ensure swimmer safety, there is a time cut-off for both the 3.1km and 7km swims.
 For the 3.1km swim you will have 2.5 hours and for the 7km swim you will have 3.5hours to finish.
-If you are not close to finishing at these times, a support motor boat will come to pick you up and take you to the finish.
+If you are far from finishing at these times, a support motor boat will come to pick you up and take you to the finish.